Expenses and Financial Assistance

 students.
 Parents must provide documentation which verifies the dependency status

 of the student.
 A credit check is required.
-The interest rate is capped at nine
+The interest rate is fixed at 7.9 percent.

-percent.
 Repayment commences within sixty days after the loan funds are disbursed.
+Loan eligibility

 Alternative Loans for Parents and Students